 International Chefs Day Celebrated with Healthy Food Workshop at the Clearwater Community Volunteers Center

-Celebrating International Chefs Day, Rene Marquis, President of the American Culinary Federation Tampa Chapter, passed out samples of exotic fruit like the Rambutan, a fruit native to Malaysia, after enlightening children on the importance of eating heal

-CLEARWATER, FLORIDA, US, October 24, 2019 /EINPresswire.com/ -- In honor of International Chefs’ Day, the World Association of Chefs Societies brought fun and nutrition to the Clearwater Community Volunteers Center this past Monday.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+24, 2019 (GLOBE NEWSWIRE) -- In honor of International Chefs Day, the World Association of Chefs Societies brought fun and nutrition to the Clearwater Community Volunteers Center this past Monday.
 Two schools took part in the event, which featured two award-winning chefs, Rene Marquis, President of the American Culinary Federation Tampa Chapter, and Zoltan Vajna, Executive Chef of the Church of Scientology.
 The chefs tag-teamed to deliver the “How Healthy Food Works” workshop in which they educated children on various exotic fruits from the world over.

 77 children and their teachers listened intently as Marquis and Vajna presented fruits such as the Rambutan from Malaysia, Dragon Fruit from Peru and Jackfruit from India which were cut only minutes before.
 The chefs discussed the importance of eating healthy, avoiding junk food and the nutritional value of each fruit before providing samples to the children to try.